Common Health Problems at College

 If you do get sick, be sure to take really good care of yourself and try to avoid spreading your germs to others.

 What do I do if I catch a cold or the flu?

 How you treat an illness depends on whether it is caused by a virus or bacteria.
 Colds and the flu are caused by viruses, which you can't get rid of quickly.
 With a cold you likely have a runny nose, cough and congestion.
 With the flu, you will usually feel achy and have a fever.
-You should get a lot of rest, drink plenty of fluids, and treat the symptoms with over-the-counter medicine.
+You should get a lot of rest, drink plenty of fluids, and treat the symptoms with over-the-counter medicine (medicines you can buy at the pharmacy without a prescription).
 Always read labels to make sure you are getting the right medicine for your symptoms such as acetaminophen or ibuprofen (no aspirin) for fever or headaches and nasal spray for runny nose.
-If you have an upset stomach, eat bland foods (cereal, dry toast, rice, or bananas) and drink clear liquids (sports drinks, water, soda such as ginger ale or diluted juice).
+If you have an upset stomach, eat bland foods (cereal, dry toast, rice, or bananas) and drink clear liquids (water, soda such as ginger ale or diluted juice).